wangziqi2013/wangziqi2013.github.io/_posts/2020-06-21-skewed-tlb.markdown

 size class assignment, because otherwise, addresses within a page may be classified to different size classes, which is incorrect as all addresses in a page must be of the same size class.

+To reduce conflict misses in a partition, where only two physical ways are available, the paper further proposes using the skewed hash function design, where the mapping from an address with known size class to an index in each way does not simply use low address bits.
+Instead, two different hash functions are used to avoid pages with the same index bits in the conventional scheme conflicting on the same set, thus effectively improving the associativity to eight, as claimed by the paper.